scalameta/scalafmt/docs/configuration.md

 This group of parameters controls binpacking of an argument list if _all_ arguments are considered to be literals.
+These parameters take precedence over [forcing of config style](#forcing-config-style).

 The following parameters affect this behaviour: